 When a person chooses to become a hospice patient, the first thing the care team does is get to know the patient and their family.
 We want to know as much as possible about each person as our care plan will vary depending on their life experiences.
 Culture, faith, family, work background and more all come into play.

 One of the first questions we ask is whether our new patient served in the military.
 There are many who would answer, “Yes.”
 Each year, 1 out of 4 people who die in our nation are military veterans.
 That is a large segment of our population sharing a powerfully distinctive life experience.
-In response to that reality, the National Hospice and Palliative Care Organization and the Department of Veterans Affairs (VA) created the We Honor Veterans program.
-Nonprofit hospices like ours who partner in the program have committed to understanding and providing for the unique needs of veterans.
+It is why we have committed to understanding and providing for the unique needs of veterans.
 Here are five ways we honor their service.

-1. Coordinate a Vet-to-Vet Volunteer – One of the hallmarks of the We Honor Veterans program is a commitment to match the veteran with volunteers who also served in the military.
+- Coordinate a Vet-to-Vet Volunteer – One of the hallmarks of our veterans program is a commitment to match the veteran with volunteers who also served in the military.
 This match connects the veteran with someone who understands the part of their life that they may have keep private from civilian family and friends.
 Being able to talk freely with a fellow veteran often helps the patient review that part of their life and begin the healing process that can lead to a more peaceful end.

 As hard as this life review might be for the family to hear, we need to help them understand.
 There’s a type of grief that their loved one has been carrying with them since they left the service.
 They’re grieving friends they lost in the war.
 They’re grieving their innocence.
 As with most grief therapy, most patients find it valuable to open up and release what’s holding them back.